-BASE: Currently married women (V502 = 1).
+BASE: Women who are not currently married and not living with a man (V502 <> 1).

 Fertility preferences.
-This variable comes primarily from a single question in the DHS II questionnaires.
-This is the same question used in the DHS I Model "B" questionnaire.
+This variable comes primarily from a single question in the DHS III questionnaires.
+This is the same question used in the DHS I Model "B" questionnaire, and the DHS II Model "A" and "B" questionnaires.
 However, for DHS I Model "A" questionnaires, this variable was constructed from a series of questions.
 Women who respond that they want another child, but when asked when they would like the next child, respond that they cannot get pregnant, are classified in the "declared infecund category", and not in the "Wants another" category.
 These women can be identified in variable V616, where the original response to the question asking how long they would like to wait before having another child is recorded.
-This variable is created in different ways depending upon whether the model "A" questionnaire or the model "B" questionnaire was used in the country.
-In the first case the variable is created by grouping the codes from V601.
-In the second case the variable is created directly from the single question asked in the model "B" questionnaire.
+In some countries, women who had never had sexual intercourse were not asked the questions relating to desire for future children, and are coded 6 on V602.